 By Tim Thornton

-In this series, we are taking a look at what makes Analyst for Kx such a powerful tool for sophisticated domain users.
+In this series, we are taking a look at what makes KX Analyst such a powerful tool for sophisticated domain users.
 The first article in the series discussed modern data extraction and preparation.
 This second article focuses on visualization for exploratory data analysis (EDA).
-With Analyst, a programmer can visualize more data faster because it takes advantage of the processing performance of kdb+.
-Learn how below and check back to the Kx blog for more articles in this series.
+With KX Analyst, a programmer can visualize more data faster because it takes advantage of the processing performance of kdb+.
+Learn how below and check back to the KX blog for more articles in this series.

-In our previous article, we made use of the visual ETL tools available in Analyst For Kx to ingest, clean, and enrich taxi and weather data.
+In our previous article, we made use of the visual ETL tools available in KX Analyst to ingest, clean, and enrich taxi and weather data.
 This data has been imported into our kdb+ process and is now ready for further exploration and analysis.
 This article will focus on visual analysis.
-Analyst for Kx provides visualization tools specifically designed to take advantage of the performance of kdb+ focusing primarily on exploratory data analysis (EDA).
+KX Analyst provides visualization tools specifically designed to take advantage of the performance of kdb+ focusing primarily on exploratory data analysis (EDA).

 Data visualization serves two major functions: